node-gh/gh/README.md

 gh nt --watch
     ```

-* Display/Watch the latest activities a certain repository.
+* Watch for any activity on a certain repository.

     ```
-gh nt --latest --user eduardolundgren --repo node-gh
+gh nt --watch --user eduardolundgren --repo node-gh
     ```

 ## Issues